 In order to be recognized for completing community service students must complete the appropriate Community Service Form.
-There is one form for those doing community service for a certificate and one for those doing community service for credit.
 Please see the forms for details.
-Forms are also available in the guidance office.
+Forms are also available in the guidance office

 So, you want to get a job?!
 In order to complete the employment process with a company, you need to comply with certain legal regulations that are stipulated by the Commonwealth of Massachusetts.
 There are changes to this process that are made fairly regularly, so we have provided this document to assist you through the process.
 Students need to follow the steps outlined in the Work Permit Directions.
-Download the Work Permit Directions before contacting Chris Wadsworth, the Guidance Secretary, who issues the official work permit.
+Download the Work Permit Directions before contacting the Guidance Department or main office, where the official permits are issued.